 I would like to add/clarify on 5/11/2009 that I recommend filling the airspace between the LED and the drilled-out acrylic rod with epoxy or with acrylic casting resin.
 This reduces internal reflections of kinds that tend to favor losses.

-UPDATE 9/16/2001 - Actually made an "LED fluorescent lamp" by drilling a 3/8 inch acrylic rod and gluing a small LED into it!
+UPDATE 9/16/2001 - I actually made an "LED fluorescent lamp" by drilling a 3/8 inch acrylic rod and gluing a small LED into it!
 Reddish magenta plastic was disappointing for ability to utilize blue light for purposes of creating a "purple LED lamp".
 But the yellow stuff that fluoresces green looks especially promising.

 2. Use white or blue LEDs with shorter peak wavelength around 450-460 nm as opposed to longer around 470 nm.